 About 13 setae in multiple associated pale patches on TIX, Superior volsella of E-type closest to Strenzke's figure g, i.e. longer than most decorus-group species.
 Anal point relatively broad with approximately parallel sides.
 Inferior volsella slightly longer than the anal point and to about the mid-point of the gonostylus which narrows markedly over the distal third.

 Pupa: The pupa has small frontal warts (see figure below) on the frontal apotome but smaller than those found in C. decorus itself; cephalic tubercles about 1.9 times longer than width at base.
-The caudolateral spur has about 4 closely appressed spines.
+Caudolateral spur on segment VIII has about 4-5 closely appressed spines.
+About 65 taeniae on anal fringe.

-Mentum (Fig. c) with pointed teeth, c2 teeth partly separated from the square sided c1 tooth (type III or sometimes IB); 4th laterals partly reduced, sometimes to level of 5th laterals (type I-II).
+Mentum (Fig. c) with pointed teeth when not worn, c2 teeth only partly separated from the square sided c1 tooth (type IB or sometimes approaching III); 4th laterals partly reduced, about to level of 5th laterals (type I-II); width about 0.55-0.69 of Ventral head length.

-Premandible with teeth about equally long, outer about 2.5-3 times wider than inner tooth.
+Premandible with narrow teeth coming to narrow points (ty.
+A), outer tooth about 2.5-4.2 times wider than inner tooth.

 Cytology: 4 polytene chromosomes with thummi arm combination AB, CD, EF, G, these arm combinations difficult to identify.

-Arm G normally paired with a clearly subterminal nucleolus; Balbiani ring present but often difficult to see.
+Arm G normally paired nucleolus; Balbiani rings present but often difficult to see.
 No other nucleoli?

-Quite polymorphic, including in arms A and F, and sometimes with complex inversions.
+Quite polymorphic, including in arms A, B, D and F, and sometimes with complex inversions:

 The inv4-11b in arm E suggests a connection to C. quinnitukqut